-Neither side made any changes from their respective semifinal second-leg victories.
-QPR's hero from the win over Wigan Athletic Charlie Austin fired the first meaningful effort on goal in the eighth minute, but his rasping drive from 25 yards was always rising over the crossbar.
+Neither side made any changes from their respective semi-final second-leg victories, with QPR's hero from the win over Wigan Athletic Charlie Austin firing the first meaningful effort on goal in the eighth minute, but his rasping drive from 25 yards was always rising over the crossbar.

 Craig Forsyth wasted Derby's first half-chance with 25 minutes gone, heading over from a tight angle after getting on the end of Jamie Ward's left-wing cross.